Air France leads tax pushback in climate vs recovery fight | Business

 Germany, which has pushed ahead with an airline tax increase to fund cheaper rail travel, plans binding minimum quotas for carbon-neutral alternative jet fuel.
 Far from giving struggling airlines a break, campaign groups are urging governments to use bailouts to force faster progress.

 "Airlines' reliance on governments strengthens the case for acting to cut their emissions," said Andrew Murphy of Brussels-based Transport & Environment.
 Assuming a slow recovery, the group says CORSIA's market mechanism would price emissions as low as 17 cents per long-haul flight, leaving little incentive to curb greenhouse gases.
-ICAO, the U.N. aviation agency that developed the program, said it was "grossly misrepresented" by the research.
+ICAO, the U.N. aviation agency that developed the programme, said in a tweet it had been "misrepresented" by Transport & Environment.

 NOT FARE Other emissions-cutting proposals may divide the industry.